google/automl/efficientdet/README.md

 </p>

   * **Backbone**: we employ the more advanced [EfficientNets](https://arxiv.org/abs/1905.11946) as our backbone networks.
-  * **BiFPN**: we propose a new bi-directional feature network, named BiFPN, to enable easy and fast feature fusion.
-In addition to the bi-directional topology, we also propose a new fast normalized fusion that enables better fusion with negligible latency cost.
+  * **BiFPN**: we propose BiFPN, a bi-directional feature network that enables easy and fast feature fusion.
+In addition to the topology, we also propose a new fast normalized fusion that enables better fusion with negligible latency cost.
   * **Scaling**: we propose to use a single compound scaling factor to govern the network depth, width, and resolution for all backbone, feature network, and prediction networks.

-Based on the BiFPN topology and the fast feature fusion technique, we first develop a baseline detection model EfficientDet-D0, which has comparable accuracy as [YOLOv3](https://arxiv.org/abs/1804.02767).
+Our model family starts from EfficientDet-D0, which has comparable accuracy as [YOLOv3](https://arxiv.org/abs/1804.02767).
 Then we scale up this baseline model using our compound scaling method to obtain a list of detection models EfficientDet-D1 to D6, with different trade-offs between accuracy and model complexity.

-Our evaluation on COCO dataset show our EfficientDets outperform previous detectors by a large margin: In particular, our EfficientDet-D6 achieves state-of-the-art 50.9 mAP on COCO dataset, with 51.9M parameters and 229B FLOPs.
+In particular, our single-model single-scale EfficientDet-D7 achieves 52.2 mAP on COCO test-dev set.
 Compared to previous best single-model AmoebaNet + NAS-FPN + AutoAugment ([ref](https://arxiv.org/abs/1906.11172)), our model achieves higher accuracy with 4x fewer parameters and 13x fewer FLOPs, and meanwhile runs 3x - 5x faster on GPU/CPU.

 <table border="0">